Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2, 3$, $u_{0}$ radial: Linear estimates

 \end{theorem}

 \emph{Proof:} \cite{Stri} proved this theorem in the case $p = q$, $\tilde{p} = \tilde{q}$.
-See \cite{ChrKis}, \cite{GV}, and \cite{Yaj} for a proof of the general result, $p > 2$. \cite{KT} proved the endpoint result $p = 2$ when $d = 3$. \cite{Tao} gives a nice description of the overall theory. $\Box$ It is convenient, especially in three dimensions, to work with the Strichartz space and the dual Strichartz space.
-Let
+See \cite{ChrKis}, \cite{GV}, and \cite{Yaj} for a proof of the general result, $p > 2$. \cite{KT} proved the endpoint result $p = 2$ when $d = 3$. \cite{Tao} gives a nice description of the overall theory. $\Box$ Because of this fact it is convenient, especially in three dimensions, to work with the Strichartz space and the dual Strichartz space.

 \begin{definition}[Strichartz space] Let $S^{0}$ be the Strichartz space

 Let $N^{0}$ be the dual